sagemath/trac_to_gh/Issue 8595.md

 # Issue 8595: Fixed point of word morphism is broken on some tuple input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8595

 Original creator: slabbe